 This post contains compensated links.

 Given the fact that you may well visit San Francisco again when your child is older, stick to a itinerary with fewer inherent challenges and age-appropriate activities.
 Aquarium touch tanks, for example, are better experiences at 3 years than at 3 months.

 In other words, don’t make your life harder than it needs to be.
 Traveling with a baby can be challenging enough!
 If the weather is good during your family vacation to San Francisco, you will have many more options for fun things to do with your baby.

 One thing you will likely do a lot of in San Francisco with your baby is walk, so wear comfortable shoes and layers.
 Even if you rent a car, some areas of San Francisco are better seen on foot.
 Parking in the city can be as scarce as a reasonably priced apartment, and even trickier to negotiate if you aren’t used to finessing hills.

-Consider taking both a travel stroller and a body carrier for your baby.
+Consider taking both a travel stroller and a baby carrier for your baby.
 You can still jump onto a cable car with baby strapped to you, but a stroller is just not going to happen.
 Other than the fact that strollers are not usually allowed on board cable cars due to limited space, the car and its passengers move faster than you’d expect.
 While you are wrestling with the “easy fold,” the Powell-Hyde cable car will leave without you, along with the baby that you handed to your spouse.
 They will wave, though.